Sexual Violence Prevention

 MDH 2015 Legislative Report (PDF)

 Minnesota Students Reporting Sexual Violence - 2016 (PDF)

 National Sexual Violence Resource Center

-Center to for Disease Control Sexual Violence Prevention
+Centers for Disease Control and Prevention -- Sexual Violence Prevention